Scope and Contents

 Correspondence, 1794-1887, of the Burwell family of Virginia, North Carolina, Alabama, and Mississippi.
 Includes letters of Mary Cole Turnbull Burwell and her children including Armistead Burwell, Benjamin Powell Burwell, Frances King Burwell Catlett, Robert Burwell, William T. Burwell (at the United States Military Academy), Charles Blair Burwell, and concerning these children and her other children Elizabeth Margaret Burwell Putnam and Anne Burwell Garland.

 Subjects include family, courtship and marriage, religion, setting up and teaching schools in Virginia, North Carolina, and Alabama, economics, travel, sickness, childbirth, and slavery.
 Includes a poem concerning love between two slaves.
+The Panic of 1837 is shown in the Burwell letters from the 1830's through 1850's.

 There are letters from John Walker Carter Catlett to his wife Frances King Burwell Catlett.
 Catlett had children by an earlier marriage, some of whom are mentioned in the letters.